-For instance, you can go to sleep tonight in Palma, and wake up in Monaco or in Malta tomorrow morning, your personal accountant is onboard with you, your beloved wardrobe, your office, your computer, the library, they are all there as well, fully operational during the entire journey.
+You can go to sleep tonight in Palma, and wake up in Monaco or in Malta tomorrow morning, your personal assistant is onboard with you, your beloved wardrobe, your office, your computer, the library, they are there too, fully operational during the entire journey.

 The hull of this yacht is optimized for semi-displacing and planing speed.
 Considering for 24 people to travel – with every luxury – at 70 km/h (or 35 knots!!), the time loss and emissions have found a good compromise, maybe more efficient than moving by plane or by displacement yacht, as pointed out in an interesting article on Nautica from Eng.
 A. Mancini.

 Renderings of the interior of the vessel, with furnitures from the Made in Italy brand of furniture Meridiani.
 Onboard there are also the amenities of a large custom yacht.
 This is more pleasant compared to a conventional commute, no need to carry bags, to go to the airport, parking, check-in, flights, hotel.

 Ten (or more) minutes of range with electric power is another useful feature and it’s widely available from producers of marine propulsion systems.

 When not needed the waterjet booster engine and its intake can remain shut off, and the range extended further with a cruise speed of 16 and up to 25 knots.
 The latest revision of this deep-Vee features two state of the art, quiet, Voith Turbo linear-jets as main transmission (and one Castoldi water-jet booster).
 For speed enthusiast there is also a more racing alternative with triple Sea-Rider or Arneson surface drives, here depicted in blue.